dev-scripts/prakashbhandari.com.np/content/posts/create-q-a-with-OpenAI-ChatGPT-in-nodejs-and-react.md

 These models can be used for everything from content generation to semantic search and classification."
 ---

-OpenAI ChatGPT is trending topics, I heard a lot about it and curious to know more about it.
-I sign up and tried ChatGPT.
+OpenAI recently released the ChatGPT-3.
+ChatGPT-3 trending for a while, I tried ChatGPT-3 in tier playground.
-ChatGPT-3 (Model -3) is really cool, and it's more than what I thought.
+It is really cool, and it's more than what I thought.

 I have been using [GitHub Copilot](https://github.com/features/copilot) which is also powered by OpenAI.
 OpenAI Codex is a generative pertained language model which helps people write code even for non-tech people.